b-adiguzel44/BridgeAndTorchAlgorithm/README.md

 ## Bridge and Torch Problem

-The bridge and torch problem (also known as The Midnight Train[1] and Dangerous crossing[2]) is a logic puzzle that deals with four people, a bridge and a torch.
-It is in the category of river crossing puzzles, where a number of objects must move across a river, with some constraints.[3]
+The bridge and torch problem (also known as The Midnight Train and Dangerous crossing) is a logic puzzle that deals with four people, a bridge and a torch.
+It is in the category of river crossing puzzles, where a number of objects must move across a river, with some constraints.

 ## Story